lsst-sqre/deploy-jenkins/quickstart.md

     # the password can be changed after the fact via
     python manage.py changepassword $QA_USER

-Applying changes to a running squash VM instance
+Applying changes to a running instance
 ---

     . creds.sh